Orin-Labs/entities/README.md

 Here, I introduce the concept of an AI entity.
 An entity is essentially a much more complex AI agent, but with a few key criteria:

+## API Configuration

+This project now uses an API client to interact with the backend services.
+The API client is configured using environment variables:

+- `API_BASE_URL`: The base URL of the API (defaults to 'http://localhost:8000')

+You can set these in a `.env` file at the root of the project.

 ## Omni-channel

 Entities should be able to communicate through multiple channels like phone, SMS, email, etc.